-The most prominent gateways are Google’s Apigee, Salesforce’s MuleSoft, the AWS API Gateway, Microsoft Azure’s API Management, and the Kong API Gateway but the most appropriate gateway for your project will vary depending on context, use cases, and budget.
+The most prominent gateways are Google's Apigee (opens new window), Salesforce's MuleSoft (opens new window), the AWS API Gateway (opens new window), Microsoft Azure's API Management (opens new window), and the Kong API Gateway (opens new window) but the most appropriate gateway for your project will vary depending on context, use cases, and budget.

 This section does not make a recommendation for a particular gateway but describes the process and use cases where one may fit.